workadventure/workadventure/contrib/docker/README.md

 > You can host your maps on the WorkAdventure server itself (using the dedicated map-storage container), or outside
 > of the WorkAdventure server, on any [properly configured HTTP server](../../docs/maps/hosting.md) (Nginx, Apache...).
 > The default docker-compose file does **not** contain a container dedicated to hosting maps.
 The documentation and

-> **Note**
-> The Ejabberd server is used to list all the users connected to your environment and also
-> to transmit chat messages.
-The Ejabberd server proposed in this install comes almost
-> unconfigured.
-There is a basic system set up to authenticate users using JWT.
-Because
-> authentications are using JWT, nothing will be saved.
-> If you want to persist messages and use "real accounts", you will need to implement the
-> "admin API" (it is the role of the Admin API to give valid credentials to Ejabberd),
-> and you will need to modify the Ejabberd configuration to persist messages the way you want
-> (using Mnesia or any other supported database)

 ## Getting started